kylecreate/100DaysOfCode/r2-log.md

   <summary>Day 145: Aug 22, 2024</summary>

   ### Today's Progress:
-  * Continued and completed working on learning Responsive Web Design on Scrimba which is also taught by Kevin Powell.
+  * Continued and completed working on learning Responsive Web Design on Scrimba which is taught by Kevin Powell.
 (Overall: 14% complete | CSS Fundamentals Section: 100% complete, next up is Starting to Think Responsively)

   ### Link to work:
   * None